 - What is the settlement and trial value of your medical malpractice claim in Maryland?

-- Another sepsis malpractice case filed against Kasier in August 2016.
+- Another sepsis malpractice case was filed against Kaiser in August 2016.

-- Yet another sepis malpractice case in P..G County
+- Yet another sepsis malpractice case in P..G County

-- Another ER malpractice case filed in Maryland in 2016 in involving pulmonary embolism after a lap chole.
+- Another ER malpractice case filed in Maryland involving pulmonary embolism after a lap chole.